telescopeuser/Prod_Data_Science_Analysis/README.md

-### 1. Exploratory Data Analysis
+## 1. Exploratory Data Analysis
-In this section, we will do EDA to understand the data more.
-From the simulation, there are 5 transaction types as per illustrated below.
+Let's explore to better understand the data.
+Rhere are five transaction types as shown below.

 ```python